shfarhaan/learning-npm/README.md

 ### Cleaning npm cache
 In case of any issues found after generating report with `npm cache verify` is there are any problems it is suggested to clean the cache.
 To do so we need to write `npm cache clean --force` in the terminal to clean the cache.

+### Performing an NPM Audit
+If there are any packages that have any issues, we need to perform an npm audit.
+To perform an audit we write `npm audit` in the terminal and then depending on the severity of the issue we use `npm install package-name` for the package that is causing that issue or is showing such severity.